m3047/trualias/Grammar.md

 WITH CHAR(1,1,-), CHARS(1), CHARS(2);
 ```

-This also matches, although it's overly clever and relies on the coincidence that there were no digits
+This matches for example `foo-experian_19-e82` (underscore instead of a dash), although it's overly clever and relies on the
-in the company names.
+coincidence that there were no digits in the company names.

 ```
 ACCOUNT foo